extism/rust-pdk/README.md

 A common thing you may want to do is pass some primitive rust data back and forth.
 The [plugin_fn](https://docs.rs/extism-pdk/latest/extism_pdk/attr.plugin_fn.html) macro can map these types for you:

-> TODO maybe link to docs.rs for convert here instead?

 > **Note**: The [plugin_fn](https://docs.rs/extism-pdk/latest/extism_pdk/attr.plugin_fn.html) macro uses the [convert crate](https://github.com/extism/extism/tree/main/convert) to automatically convert and pass types across the guest / host boundary.